Eddie Mabo: Legacy

-In 1992, Mabo was posthumously awarded the Australian Human Rights Medal in the Human Rights and Equal Opportunity Commission Awards, together with the Reverend Dave Passi, Sam Passi (deceased), James Rice (deceased), Celuia Mapo Salee (deceased) and Barbara Hocking (deceased).
+In 1992, Edward Koiki Mabo was posthumously awarded the Australian Human Rights Medal in the Human Rights and Equal Opportunity Commission Awards, together with the Reverend Dave Passi, Sam Passi (deceased), James Rice (deceased), Celuia Mapo Salee (deceased) and Barbara Hocking (deceased).
 The award was in recognition "of their long and determined battle to gain justice for their people" and the "work over many years to gain legal recognition for indigenous people's rights".

-In 1993 The Australian newspaper commemorated his work by voting him the 1992 Australian of the Year (not to be confused with the official Australian of the Year awards issued by the Australian Government).
+In 1993, The Australian newspaper commemorated his work by voting him the 1992 Australian of the Year (not to be confused with the official Australian of the Year awards issued by the Australian Government).

 A documentary film, Mabo: Life of an Island Man, directed by Trevor Graham, was released in 1997 and received the Australian Film Institute Award for Best Documentary.

 The Eddie Koiki Mabo Lecture Series was established in his honour in 2004 at James Cook University.
-The lectures have been given by eminent Australians on Mabo Day (3 June), in National Reconciliation Week, in most years since then.
+The lectures have been given by eminent Australians on Mabo Day, which takes place every year on 3 June, in National Reconciliation Week, in most years since then.

 On 21 May 2008, James Cook University named its Townsville campus library the Eddie Koiki Mabo Library.

 Mabo Day is an official holiday in the Torres Shire, celebrated on 3 June, and occurs during National Reconciliation Week in Australia.

-On 10 June 2012, Mabo, a television drama based on Mabo's life, was broadcast on the Australian Broadcasting Corporation (ABC).
+On 10 June 2012, Mabo, a television film based on Mabo's life, was broadcast on the Australian Broadcasting Corporation (ABC).

 In June 2014, the annual Eddie Mabo Award for Social Justice was created as one of three awards at the newly-established National Indigenous Human Rights Awards in Sydney, New South Wales.

 On 3 June 2015, on the 23rd anniversary of the Mabo decision, a star was named Koiki after Eddie Koiki Mabo.
 It was named by Museum of Applied Arts and Sciences, with the naming ceremony taking place at Sydney Observatory.
 The star is within the Southern Cross constellation as well as the huge Torres Strait Islanders' constellation known as Tagai, which is very culturally significant and used for nautical navigation.

 On 24 August 2015, Tony Abbott became the first Prime Minister of Australia to visit Mabo's grave on Murray Island, where he paid tribute to his legacy.

 In 2016, Google Doodle commemorated his 80th birthday.

 In 2017, the Royal Australian Mint issued a 50-cent coin commemorating 25 years since Mabo's death and the legal decision and 50 years since the referendum.
 It was designed by his granddaughter Boneta-Marie Mabo and released in National Reconciliation Week.

-In 2022, the State Library of Queensland produced a podcast called Hi, I’m Eddie.
+In 2022, the State Library of Queensland produced a podcast called Hi, I'm Eddie.
 Hosted by Rhianna Patrick, the podcast discusses the Mabo's life, the High Court case, and the enduring legacy of both.